el-iso/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Telemetry-Parsing/Readme.md

 * `FlushRxPort()`
   * Remove all prior data in the buffer in the respective Proxy port
+  * Flushing all prior data to commanding the packet to be sent ensures within reason that the next retrieved data from the proxy FIFO is the intended packet type.
+This simplifies the tutorial.
 * `POST()` Command to unit
   * Command unit to send the specified telemetry packet over UART
+* The data packet(s) are retrieved from Proxy using `GetWait()`
+  * `GetWait()` Allows the program to block until timeout while waiting for an empty FIFO in proxy to be filled with new data
+* The first (only likely only) data packet returned from Proxy is BASE64 decoded
+* The telemetry application frame is parsed using `UnpackDatagram()`
+* All telemetry frames are fixed length, `ExtractPaddedPacket()` is used to extract the expected (smaller) fixed length Systems Settings packet from the received data
+* The telemetry packet is parsed and displayed

-## Code - Parse Telemetry Packet Type #1 (System Operation)
+## Code - Parse Telemetry Packet Type #1 (System Settings)

-The example first implements `FlushRxPort()` to remove all prior data in the buffer for the respective Proxy port and is immediately followed by a `POST()` command to instruct the Faraday device to send the specified telemetry packet over UART.
-This simple example does not check for the packet type prior to parsing, flushing all prior data to commanding packet type #1 being sent ensures within reason that the next retrieved data from the proxy FIFO is packet type #1.

-`faraday_parser.UnpackDatagram()` extracts the telemetry packet from the main encapsulation packet and `rx_debug_data_datagram['PayloadData']` contains the telemetry packet type #1 (System Operation) packet to be parsed.
-The datagram payload is fixed length, `ExtractPaddedPacket(rx_settings_packet, faraday_parser.packet_1_len)` truncates just the packet needed using pre-defined packet lengths from the telemetry parser class module object. `UnpackPacket_1()` then parses the telemetry packet and `debug = True` causes the parser to print the fields directly to the screen while returning a dictionary of the parsed results.
+The System Settings packet is defined as telemetry packet type #1 and is shown below to be queried, decoded, and displayed.

+**Notable Parsing Operations**
+* The Systems Settings packet (Packet Type #1) is parsed using `UnpackPacket_1()`
+  * `debug=True` causes the parsing function to display information about the packet as it is decoded
-`freq0_reverse_carrier_calculation()` calculate the frequency of the CC430 radio in MHz.
+* `freq0_reverse_carrier_calculation()` calculate the frequency of the CC430 radio in MHz.